tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 safe install `psycopg2` before massively installing all the other python modules

-    sudo apt-get install python-psycopg2

-**only if it does not work**, run

     pip install psycopg2-binary

 **only if it does not work again**, run